stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 ### Has the model ever seen cosine similarity?

-A common scenario involves training with normalized vectors, optimizing log loss on $\sigma(v_a \cdot v_b)$.
+A common scenario involves training with unnormalized vectors, when we are dealing with a function of dot product - for example, predicting probabilities with a signoid function $\sigma(v_a \cdot v_b)$ and applying log loss cost function.
+Other networks operate differently, e.g. they use Euclidean distance, minimized for members of the same class and maximized for members of different classes.

 The normalization gives us some nice mathematical properties (keeping results between -1 and +1, regardless of dimensions), but it's ultimately a hack.
 Sometimes it helps, sometimes it doesn't — see the aptly titled paper [Is Cosine-Similarity of Embeddings Really About Similarity?](https://arxiv.org/abs/2403.05440).

+Sure, back in the days of an image detection model VGG16 I was using logit vectors from the classification layer and Pearson correlation to find similar images.
+It kind of worked - bring fully aware it is a hack and just a hack.

+We are safe only if the model itself uses cosine similarity or a direct funciton of it - usually implemented as a dot product of vectors that are kept normalized.
+Otherwise, we use a quantity we have no control over.
+It may work in one instance, but not in another.
+If some things are extremely similar, sure, it is likely than many different measures of similarity will give similar results.
+But if they are not, we are in trouble.

+In general, it is a part of a broader subject of unsupervised machine vs self-supervised learning.
+In the first one, we take an arbitrary function and we get some notions or similarity.
+Yet, there is no way to evaluate it.
+The second one, self-supervised learning, is a predictive model, in which we can directly evaluate the quality of prediction.

 ### Is it the right kind of similarity?

-Here's where things get philosophically interesting.
-Even if [a model is explicitly trained on cosine similarity](https://cdn.openai.com/papers/Text_and_Code_Embeddings_by_Contrastive_Pre_Training.pdf), we run into a deeper question: whose definition of similarity are we using?
+And here is the second issue - even if [a model is explicitly trained on cosine similarity](https://cdn.openai.com/papers/Text_and_Code_Embeddings_by_Contrastive_Pre_Training.pdf), we run into a deeper question: whose definition of similarity are we using?

 Consider books.
 For a literary critic, similarity might mean sharing thematic elements.
 For a librarian, it's about genre classification.
 For a reader, it's about emotions it evokes.
 For a typesetter, it's page count and format.
 Each perspective is valid, yet cosine similarity smashes all these nuanced views into a single number — like trying to describe a wine using only its alcohol percentage.

 Take my Obsidian daily notes as an example.
 Should yesterday's todo list be considered similar to other daily notes or to notes about relevant projects?
-Cosine similarity gives us an answer, but not necessarily the right one.
+Cosine similarity gives us an answer, but not necessarily the one I am looking for.

 ![Cartoon by [Dmitry Malkov](https://www.kdnuggets.com/2017/04/cartoon-word2vec-espresso-cappuccino.html)](./cartoon-espresso-word2vec.jpg)

 In the US, word2vec might tell you espresso and cappuccino are practically identical.
 It is not a claim you would make in Italy.

-## Silver lining

-Despite its flaws, cosine similarity can still yield surprisingly useful results, even in scenarios it wasn't designed for.
-Let me share a personal anecdote from my early deep learning days, working with VGG16 — one of the pioneering models trained on ImageNet.

-We weren't even using proper embeddings, just grabbing activation vectors from inner layers (or logits from the classification layer).
-Yet, when we applied basic statistical operations:

-- Subtracting means to center the data
-- Normalizing vectors to unit length
-- Computing dot products between them

-The results were remarkably informative.
-Images that humans would consider similar tended to cluster together in this high-dimensional space, even though the model was never explicitly trained for this purpose.

 ## When it falls apart